javidshaikhf/CodeMap/README.md

 - Produces a language-agnostic graph using `project`, `directory`, `file`, `module`, and `symbol` nodes
 - Adds shallow relationship edges such as `contains`, `depends_on`, and cross-project links
 - Highlights PR-touched files so reviewers can inspect the changed neighborhood first
-- Ships an interactive viewer with pan, zoom, drag, selection, and inspector panels
+- Ships an interactive viewer with pan, zoom, drag, node selection, neighbor highlighting, and an inspector panel

 ## Why This Exists